 Irvington Community Elementary School is a tuition-free public charter school sponsored by the Indianapolis Mayor's Office of Education Innovation.
 Our school is open to all students.
-ICES features year-round school days, highly skilled teachers, well-rounded curriculum, and community-based support.
+ICES features an extended school year, highly skilled teachers, well-rounded curriculum, and community-based support.
 ICES strives to make a difference in the lives of our students by preparing them not only academically but as contributing members of society.

-The elementary school’s team of highly qualified teachers includes Special Education, Physical Education, Art, Music, and Spanish teachers dedicated to developing cultural capital in our students.
-Instructional assistants are available in every grade level to support students’ learning through small-group instruction and one-on-one intervention.
-Literacy and math coaches provide instructional interventions for the most at-risk learners.
+The elementary school’s team of highly qualified teachers includes Special Education, Physical Education, Art, Music, and Technology teachers dedicated to delivering a high-quality, foundation-building educational experience.
+Instructional assistants are available to support students’ learning through small-group instruction and one-on-one intervention.
+Instructional coaches provide instructional interventions for the most at-risk learners as well as support the teaching staff and instructional program at ICES.
 Irvington Community Elementary School also provides a full-time licensed school counselor to assist students with their social and emotional development.

 At ICES, student achievement is our highest priority!
 Students are exposed to a rigorous curriculum from kindergarten through fifth grade.
 Learning is evident through a full range of classroom assessments, as well as through standardized testing and testing preparation.
 ICES subscribes to the Northwest Evaluation Association’s computer-based adaptive assessments several times per year for all students, along with Indiana’s ISTEP+ exams for third through fifth grades.
 All students are also evaluated to establish their independent reading levels using the Fountas & Pinnell Guided Reading benchmark assessments.
 Through this combination of assessments, students’ academic growth is measured and any areas of needed intervention are identified.